 After the tooth is prepared, a special paste is placed over the upper and lower teeth to make impressions.
 These impressions serve as blueprints for the dental laboratory responsible for making the crown.
 They also help ensure the position of the new crown will not negatively affect a patient’s bite.
 The prepared tooth is protected by a temporary crown while the permanent one is made.
 When ready, the permanent crown replaces the temporary crown and is cemented in place.

-To learn more about crowns, or to schedule an appointment with Dr. Wilma Shen DDS, please give us a call at our convenient Seattle, WA office!
+To learn more about crowns, or to schedule an appointment with our doctor, please give us a call at our convenient Seattle, WA office!